libreops/librenet-ansible/README.md

 ### Encrypted sensitive data

-There is an encrypted vars file which can be unencrypted with the `vault-passwd.txt` file.
-Below are two options you'll want to use it.
+There is an encrypted private vars file which can be unencrypted with the `vault-passwd.txt.gpg` file.
+Read below on how to use it.

 #### Running playbooks

-You first need to unencrypt `vault-passwd.txt.gpg` using your gpg key (if you are one of librenet.gr's podmins that is) and then use `--vault-password-file vault-passwd.txt`.
-For extra security, after successful deployment, you may want to remove the plain text file.
+Some sensitive files like `private.yml` are encrypted with [ansible-vault][vault].

-It is needed when no tags at all are given, or one of the following is
+`vault-passwd.txt.gpg` is automatically decrypted during playbook run.
-used: `private`, `diaspora`, `config`.
+That saves us time from running `--vault-password-file vault-passwd.txt` each time.
+The password is decrypted on the fly without the need to decrypt to plain text file.
+It is needed when no tags at all are given, or one of the following is used: `private`, `diaspora`, `config`.

-Read more in [Ansible vault][vault] and [How do I store private data in git for Ansible?][private].
+Read more in [Using PGP To Encrypt The Ansible Vault][vault-blog] and [How do I store private data in git for Ansible?][private].

 #### Add more variables